louisvillemetro-innovation/OPI2-Home/_innovation/social-innovation-community-engagement.md

 ![Community hackathon](/assets/img/projects/community/community.jpg)

 The Office of Performance Improvement & Innovation views hackathons as a key component of our strategy to not only institutionalize innovation, but to connect with our citizens, the tech community and any of our project stakeholders.
 It is a critical piece of collaborative strategy in the generation of civic engagement, relationship building and problem solving.
-We have an open office hack night, once a month with our local Code for America chapter, the non-profit Civic Data Alliance, in addition to a quarterly capstone hackathon that encapsulates all of the previous quarter focus areas.
+We partner with our local Code for America chapter, Code for Kentuckiana, in addition to quarterly hackathons and public events that encapsulate our focus areas.
 This is in addition to nation-wide events, such as the National Civic Data of Hacking.

 ### External

-- Civic Data Alliance (Code for America) Partnership / HacktheVille
+- Code for Kentuckiana (Code for America) Partnership
 - National Civic Data of Hacking
+- Inernational Open Data Day
 - Smart Home / IOT Hackathon @ GEC
 - Hack for Change Food Insecurity